It is a group of drugs that act by blocking the action of a chemical called histamine in the body.

-In general, antihistamines are probably equally effective in reducing the symptoms of hay fever (seasonal allergic rhinitis) and urticaria (urticaria).
+In general, antihistamines are probably equally effective in reducing hay fever symptoms (seasonal allergic rhinitis) and urticaria (urticaria).

 Antihistamine eye drops may be recommended when irritated eyes are a particular problem, for example, Azelastine drops or Ketotifen drops.

-A sedating antihistamine can be particularly useful at bedtime for children who have allergic symptoms.
+A sedating antihistamine can be particularly useful for children with allergic symptoms at bedtime.

-Cough medicines containing sedating antihistamines are not suitable for children under 6 years of age, and advice from the pharmacist is needed for children between the ages of 6 and 12 years.
+Cough medicines containing sedating antihistamines are not suitable for children under six years of age, and advice from the pharmacist is needed for children between the ages of 6 and 12.
 For other conditions, specific antihistamines may be used.

-Chlorphenamine is the most used antihistamine in an emergency situation, such as anaphylaxis, and can be administered by injection in this situation.
+Chlorphenamine is the most used antihistamine in an emergency, such as anaphylaxis, and can be administered by injection in this situation.
 Diphenhydramine is sold without a prescription as a sleep aid.